-We shall have lunch at the Riverside Tea Rooms at Houghton Bridge, Amberley, Arundel BN18 9LP.
+We will have lunch at the Riverside Tea Rooms at Houghton Bridge, Amberley, Arundel BN18 9LP.
 The cafe is near Amberley station (one stop from Arundel), which has good parking and can accommodate up to 50 people.
-It is about 8 minutes driving from St Nicholas Church in Arundel where we will be singing in the afternoon.
-The concert will start at 4 pm.
+It is about 8 minutes drive from St Nicholas Church in Arundel where we will be singing in the afternoon.
+We shall rehearse at the church at 3 pm and the concert will start at 4 pm.

 You may also want to visit Arundel Park, which boasts 1,200 acres of open downland adjacent to Arundel Castle.
 The park offers views over a boating lake and the Hiorne tower, and is great for bird watching.
 Alternatively you may want to experience one thousand years of history in Arundel with its many independent shops, art galleries, a castle and cathedral.

 If you would like to join the trip to Belgium in summer of 2018, please book your place NOW, using the order form here.
 You will need to print it off in order to complete it before handing it to Mary Burke by Monday 20 March, along with your £50 deposit.

 Our new alto, Hope Knight, has just told me that tickets are FREE to St John Passion at St Paul’s Cathedral in London, on Tuesday 11 April.
 I don’ t know if there are still tickets available, but here’s the link in case anyone would like to go.

 Christmas Cracker: Saturday 17 December 2016

 Rehearsal for Choir: 2.30pm to 4.30pm (arrive by 2.15).

 Concert: Please be in the Corn Exchange for a choir warm-up at 7.15 and the concert should be finished by 9.30pm.